BestTimesToVisit.com Logo

 Getting Around San Ignacio, Belize

-These are the most common and convenient way to get to San Ignacio from the Philip S.W.
-Goldson International Airport (BZE) or Belize City.
-They operate on a schedule, often departing once a van is full.
+These are the most common and convenient way to get to San Ignacio from major hubs like Belize City (Philip S.W.
+Goldson International Airport - BZE) or even the Mexican border.
+They operate on a schedule, often departing when full, and are a good balance of cost and comfort.

 Tuk-tuks

-These three-wheeled motorized rickshaws are the primary mode of transport within San Ignacio town itself.
-They are readily available and perfect for short distances around the town center.
+These three-wheeled motorized rickshaws are the primary mode of transport within San Ignacio town and for short trips to nearby villages or attractions like the Xunantunich ferry.
+They are readily available and offer an open-air experience.

 Taxis